 The private sector includes all parts of an economy that are not under the direct control of the government.
 This sector includes businesses that are owned by individuals or other firms.
 Entities that are owned or controlled by the government are classified as being part of the public sector.
 The private sector is driven by the need to earn a profit, while the public sector is driven by the provision of services to the general public.
+In most countries, the private sector comprises the bulk of the economy.

 There can be movement between the two sectors.
 For example, a government could nationalize a railroad, thereby shifting it from the private sector to the public sector.
 Or, a government could sell off a business to private investors, thereby shifting it to the private sector.